emanuele-f/pbridge/README.md

 Base `gcc` and `make` environment required.
 The `capstone` library is required to perform code disassembly for debugging.

-In order to build the `libpbridge.a` library and the example, just run `make`.
+In order to build the `libpbridge.a` library and the examples, just run `make`.

 Examples
 --------